Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 It is possible to implement GPG verifiiation before certificate can be bought.
 (Although it has been put away for a long time...)
 (Qt before 5.14 can't be trusted due to patch of Qt after install.
 Qt 5.14 and later can be relocated which resolves this problem)

-## Notes for Qt versions before 5.14

-Qt before 5.14 should reject using the binary files which were just uncompressed from the tarball.
-It should report "Qt is not properly installed, please run ```make install```" or something like this in Qt creator.

-I redistributed a version of QQtPatcher in the package, you should run it to make Qt running.

-The source code of the distributed QQtPatcher is on [GitHub](https://github.com/Fsu0413/QQtPatcher).
-It is a free software and distributed in public domain.

-Do not put the library in a directory which contains non-ascii character or spaces.
-Bug will cause that the path of qmake cannot be properly parsed by Qt Creator.

 ## Qt offering changes 2020 (updated {{% date 2022 4 14 %}})

 Qt just announced [Qt offering changes 2020](https://www.qt.io/blog/qt-offering-changes-2020).